layershift/enscale-docs/pages/02.getting-started/06.deployments/04.svn/docs.10.md

 ##### Step 1

-Log in to your Enscale dashboard and create a PHP environment if you haven’t already.

-##### Step 2

 Enter your environment and click **Deploy** to enter the Deployment manager.
 ![](Deploy-button.JPG)

-##### Step 3
+##### Step 2*

 Click on **New deployment** (if this is your first deployment on the environment, this step is skipped automatically).
 ![](New-deployment.JPG)

+!!! \* if this is your first deployment on the environment, this step is skipped automatically

-##### Step 4
+##### Step 3

 The default setting deploys to the ROOT folder, which corresponds to the default DocumentRoot in the web server configuration.
-If you would like to deploy to a different location, just specify a directory name (new or existing) in the **Deploy to** box.
+If you would like to deploy to a different location, just specify a directory name (new or existing) in the **Deploy to** box.**
 ![](Deploy-to.JPG)

 The ROOT folder is the one the web server is preconfigured to serve content to when accessing your environment.
-If you deploy your application to a subfolder, you will need to set a different DocumentRoot in your httpd.conf file if you are using Apache and a different location root in nginx.conf if you have an Nginx application node.
+If you deploy your application to a subfolder, you will need to set a different DocumentRoot in your configuration file.
+Without these modifications, your application will be accessible by including the subfolder in the URL, ex. http://cool-waterfall-59.uk.enscaled.com/wordpress.

-**Apache:** `DocumentRoot "/var/www/webroot/ROOT/wordpress"`

-**Nginx:** `Location / {Root /var/www/webroot/ROOT/wordpress;…}`

-Unless you make the modifications mentioned above, your application will be accessible by including the subfolder in the URL, ex. http://cool-waterfall-59.uk.enscaled.com/wordpress.

 If your environment has multiple applications you can configure name based virtual hosts to specify different application roots per domain.

+!!! \** Not all runtime nodes allow deployments to folders other than ROOT, check out the language specific articles for further information.

-##### Step 5
+##### Step 4
 ![image alt=float-right](PHPSvn-4.png)

 Select the **SVN tab** from the drop-down menu to provide us with a link to your repository.